 I was not only surprised, but I also loved adding this to our memories from earlier visits to the Red Apple Inn.

-The rich history of Eden Isle and the Red Apple Inn all started with one man, Herbert L. Thomas, Sr. From humble beginnings in Ashley County; he went on to build a successful insurance business as well as other investments and developments, securing an admirable place in Arkansas’ history.
-It was in the early 1960s that Herbert and his wife Ruby purchased 500 acres from the Estes family to develop what is now Eden Isle.
+The rich history of Eden Isle and the Red Apple Inn all started with one man, Herbert L. Thomas, Sr. From humble beginnings in Ashley County, he built a successful insurance business as well as other investments and developments, securing an admirable place in Arkansas history.
+It was in the early 1960s that Herbert and his wife Ruby purchased 500 acres to develop Eden Isle.

 In 1962, the dam was completed, and Greers Ferry Lake formed, reducing the Thomas property to 400 acres.
 That was plenty of land to develop the Red Apple Inn with a golf course, residential areas and a marina.
 The house exteriors blend with the natural setting.
 Constructed with native stone, wood and plenty of glass, it captures the property’s views and reflects them.